open-cloud/open-cloud.github.io.old/devguide_exampleservice.md

 from django.db import models, transaction
 {% endhighlight %}

-This brings in the two XOS Core classes that will be extended by our Service, define the model and lets us atomically update the database on instance creation/removal.
+brings in the two XOS Core classes that will be extended by our Service, defines the model, and lets us atomically update the database on instance creation/removal.

+The following uniquely identify and provide human readable names for the service in the admin web UI.
+For your own service, change these.

 {% highlight python %}
 SERVICE_NAME = 'exampleservice'